 To apply for a licence by post you need to complete an application form, and send it with the appropriate fee and the documents referred to on the form to: Licensing, Wychavon District Council, The Civic Centre, Queen Elizabeth Drive, Pershore, Worcestershire, WR10 1PT

-The current fee to apply for a licence to keep dangerous wild animals can be found on our Licensing Fees and Charges page.
+View Licensing Fees and Charges page for the current fee to apply for a licence to keep dangerous wild animals.

 A vet will be nominated by us to inspect the animal(s), and report back to us with his findings.
 He will charge us a fee for the inspection which is re-charged to the person applying for the licence.

 Licences for dangerous wild animals remain in force for two years from the date of grant and then expire.